 Online graduate communication management degrees can range widely in price.
 Things like type/size of the school, location, and program length can all affect total cost.
 Generally, students will need to pay for the program's tuition, mandatory school fees, and things like textbooks and course materials.

 Online programs are typically less expensive than traditional, classroom-based programs, but again many factors come into play with program costs.
 For example, tuition for the entire online Master's in Communication Management program at the University of Denver in Colorado costs roughly $31,680.
 This does not include additional mandatory fees.

 An online master's of communication management program will generally take 1-2 years from start to finish, with most programs taking around 16 months to complete.
 Approximately 32-48 total credit hours will be needed to graduate.
 Most online programs also allow rolling admission, meaning that a student can start the program in the fall, spring, or even summer semesters.

-In general, the following requirements will need to be met in order to gain admission into an online master's of communication management program:
+In general, the following requirements will need to be met in order to gain admission into the online master of communication management program:

-- Completion of a bachelor’s degree in communications or related field
+- Completion of a bachelor’s degree in communications or a related field

 - GPA of 3.0 or above